measuredvoice/ringsail/README.md

 ## Requirements

 Ringsail is built on Ruby 2.1.5 and Rails 4.1.1, backed by a MySQL 5 database (or greater).

 ## Setup

 Commands:

-rake db:create
-rake db:migrate
+    rake db:create db:migrate db:seed
-rake db:seed
+    rake services:load
     rails s

 ## Information on specific features